 From time to time, the Company awards restricted common shares under the Plan to members of the Board of Trustees, officers and employees.
 These shares generally vest over three to five years based on continued service or employment.

-The following table provides a summary of service condition restricted share activity as of December 31, 2022:
+The following table provides a summary of service condition restricted share activity for the years ended December 31, 2023, 2022 and 2021: